 Prior to breast reduction surgery, there is some preparation in terms of making sure you are in good overall health.
 This may involve bloodwork and a clearance for surgery from your primary care physician.
 Also, if you take any blood thinning medications or supplements, you may be asked to stop taking those for up to two weeks prior to the procedure as well as a week following the procedure to allow the healing process to begin and to avoid excess bleeding and bruising.

-Because breast reduction surgery is performed under general or local anesthesia with sedation, it is necessary to have someone bring you to the procedure, take you home, and stay with you for the first 24 hours following the surgery.
+Because breast reduction surgery is performed under general anesthesia, it is necessary to have someone bring you to the procedure, take you home, and stay with you for the first 24 hours following the surgery.

 Types of Anesthesia

 Breast reduction is typically performed under general anesthesia as it can take several hours to complete depending on whether a breast lift is performed at the same time.
 With general anesthesia, patients are put to sleep in an unconscious state so that they feel nothing.
 It is administered through intravenous medications and inhalation.
 This is common for surgeries that are longer and more involved.

 The Breast Reduction Procedure

 A breast reduction procedure is a more involved surgery as the surgeon must first remove breast tissue and then reshape the breasts to have a natural and attractive appearance.
 Breast reductions often involve a breast lift following the actual reduction so that the breasts are in their natural upright position.

 To perform the procedure, an incision is made in the breast, most often in one of two ways – under the crease of the breast or around the areola and vertically down the breast.
 If necessary, the areola may be reduced in size.
 The breast tissue is then removed, and the breasts are lifted and reshaped to an upright, natural position.